SpadaSchiavonesca/Elastic-SIEM-Lab/README.md

 Step 7: To verify the agent installation, run the following command: `sudo systemctl status elastic-agent.service`.

 <a href="https://ibb.co/9hcMZ77"><img src="https://i.ibb.co/ypd34rr/Screenshot-2024-06-19-165714.png" alt="Screenshot-2024-06-19-165714" border="0"></a>

+Step 8: In this exercise, I used the Nmap tool (Network Mapper), a free and open-source utility for network exploration, management, and security auditing.
+Nmap is designed to discover hosts and services on a computer network, effectively creating a network 'map.'
+It can scan hosts for open ports, identify the operating system and software running on the target system, and collect additional network information.
+Running Nmap scans generates several security events, including the detection of open ports and the identification of services on those ports.
+Perform a few more Nmap scans using commands like `nmap -sS <localhost>`, `nmap -sT <localhost>`, and `nmap -p- <localhost>`etc.